gappuser/qryptr/README.md

 <img src="./pictures/basic11.png" width="30%" height="30%">

-# architecture
+# How it works

 Each user has a qryptr device.
-Upon receiving their device, the user can generate his/her ECC keypair.
+Upon receiving it, the user can generate his/her ECC keypair.
 The user's ECC keypair uniquely identifies him/her, that is why it is referred to as the user ID.

 The public key of the user ID can be displayed onscreen as a QR code.
 Another user can add that user ID scanning it.
 This is preferably done in-person, not remotely, to prevent man-in-the-middle attacks.